Newgate Prison where many of the most notorious convicts of all time were publicly hung. It was built in 1188, alongside the Roman London wall.

 There was a Common area for poor prisoners and a State area for those who could afford more comfortable accommodation.

-These sections on the prison were further divided between debtors and felons.
+These sections of the prison were further divided between debtors and felons.
 The women's section usually contained about 300 women and children.

-In the first half of the 19th century Newgate Prison was London's chief prison and was where prisoners were held before execution.
+In the first half of the 19th century, Newgate was London's chief prison where prisoners were held before execution.

 In 1783 the gallows were moved from Tyburn to Newgate.
-Every Monday morning large crowds would assemble outside Newgate Prison to watch the men and women executed.
+Every Monday morning large crowds would assemble outside of Newgate to watch the men and women executed.

 A seat at one of the windows overlooking the gallows could cost up to £10.
 Public executions were abolished in 1868 and until 1901 prisoners were hanged inside Newgate.